Alvor1991/PP1-Las-Tacos/README.md

         - Hovering on the book button link in the intro section will trigger a hover effect, highlighting the button for the customer.

-        - Clicking on the book button link on each treatment section will bring the customer to the contact page.
+        - Clicking on the book button link in the intro section will bring the customer to the contact page.

     - Contact Page